Padrition/chip8/README.md

 ## Installation
+### Compiling from source code
-For now you can only compile it yourself using [Rust compiler](https://www.rust-lang.org/learn/get-started).
+You can compile the source code by yourself using [Rust compiler](https://www.rust-lang.org/learn/get-started).

 Clone this repository.
 ```git